Find your Ski Holiday

 3 Telemark and ski jump

 Competition skiing is made up of different disciplines !
-Each one of them is characterized by a series of particularities that offer, basically, characteristic features that are reflected in the layout of the track and in the way of practicing the sport itself.
+Each one of them is characterized by a series of particularities that offer, basically, characteristic features that are reflected in the layout of the slope and in the way of practicing the sport itself.

 FIS SKI WORLD CUP FINALS ANDORRA 2019